 Another common problem that may hinder a good relationship with your doctor is unrealistic expectations or an unwillingness to trust a doctor's diagnosis or treatment of a minor illness.
 For example, many parents expect a drug or medicine for common colds, when a wait-and-see approach is often better.
 As a result, some doctors may feel pressured to give in to parental expectations for prescriptions or treatment, even when it's not necessary or in the best interest of the child's health.

 Communicating With the Doctor

-The key to building a better relationship with your child's doctor is open communication and reasonable expectations.
+Open communication and reasonable expectations are the key to building a better relationship with your child's doctor.

 What can you expect from your doctor?
 He or she should: